holepunchto/hyperdht/README.md

 // publicKey here is keyPair.publicKey from above const socket = anotherNode.connect(publicKey)

-socket.on('open', function () {
+socket.on('connect', function () {
-  // socket fully open with the other peer
+  // socket fully connected with the other peer
 })

 // pipe it somewhere like any duplex stream